 Here are some more things which you might not know about the Icelandic sheep:

 Icelandic Sheep have not changed for centuries.

-The wool of Icelandic sheep consists of two layers.
+The wool of Icelandic sheep, unlike other sheep, consists of two layers.

 The wool provides great protection from the elements since it´s naturally water repellent and warm.

 A special characteristic of Icelandic wool is the diversity of color.

 One of Iceland´s oldest traditions called the “réttir” is when they round up the sheep.

 Icelandic Wool Sweaters

 You may also be interested in the following articles